Fully Context-Aware Image Inpainting with a Learned Semantic Pyramid

 \subsubsection{Qualitative comparisons}

-\fig{Qualitative_celebahq} shows four restored images by each compared model given the same input images.
+\fig{Qualitative_celebahq} shows four restored images by each compared model given the same input images on the CelebA-HQ dataset.
 We can observe that SPN generates more reasonable content than previous approaches.
 Specifically, images generated by PIC lack diversity among different samples, and results from DSI suffer from distorted structures such as the ears in the upper two rows and the eyes in the bottom two rows.
-Human faces restored by SPN not only contain plausible details but also has diverse and reasonable local structures, such as the noses in the upper two rows and mouths in the bottom two rows.
-These results show that the stochastic prior pyramid in our model can successfully model the multi-modal distribution of the potential content in the missing area and provide explicit guidance for both global and local structure restoration.
+Instead, human faces restored by SPN not only contain plausible details but also has diverse and reasonable local structures.
+These results show that the stochastic prior pyramid in our model can successfully model the multi-modal distribution of the potential content in the missing area and provide explicit guidance for both global and local restoration.